2i2c-org/docs/contribute/overview.md

 - A hub administrator (`admin/`).
 They carry out technical actions with the hub on behalf of a community.
 - A community leader (`community-lead/`).
 They make decisions about the community's service, care about cost and billing, etc.

-❌ Not included: A general researcher data scientist who wants to learn about cloud workfows.
+❌ Not included: A general researcher data scientist who wants to learn about cloud workflows.
 We imagine either linking to other community documentation for this, or having a dedicated resource in the future.

 ## Top-level guides

 There are a few special topics we include as top-level guides.

-- **Getting starged** (`get-started/`).
+- **Getting started** (`<archetype>/get-started.md`).
 Meant for a newcomer who needs orientation.
 Could be any other user persona.
 They want to learn about the service and triage themselves into a persona.
 - **Contributing guide** (`contribute/`).
 Could be any persona or a 2i2c team member.
 They need information for how to contribute to the documentation.

 ## Writing documentation